 Students will receive instruction on plant and flower identification and growth of plants commonly grown in Missouri greenhouses.
 Units of study include plant growth and development, plant propagation, greenhouse management, growing techniques, insect identification, and careers in the horticulture industry.
-Students will also participate in the Supervised Agriculture Experience Program (SAEP) and FFA leadership.
+Students will also participate in the Supervised Agricultural Experience Program (SAEP) and FFA leadership.

 Students may articulate Greenhouse Mgmt.
-II with State Fair Community college to earn 3 hrs. of articulated credit.
+II with State Fair Community college or Ozarks Technical Community College to earn three hours of articulated credit.